 Q: What can I expect during the acupuncture treatment?

-A: Information about your medical and family history, lifestyle, and your physical and mental conditions will be obtained by the acupuncturist using the Tradition Chinese Medicine Diagnosis.
+A: Information about your medical and family history, lifestyle, and your physical and mental conditions will be obtained by the acupuncturist using the Traditional Chinese Medicine Diagnosis.
 This includes observing your tongue and feeling your pulse.
 Then, a treatment plan will be developed

 Q: How many treatments do I need?